ipums/ipumspy/docs/source/variables.rst

 .. currentmodule:: ipumspy

-IPUMS variables
+IPUMS Variables
 ===============

 IPUMS Variable Objects
 ----------------------

 A list of user-defined :class:`ipumspy.api.extract.Variable` objects can be passed to the IPUMS Extract classes to build extracts that take advantage of available IPUMS extract features.
-For more information on using IPUMS extract features in `ipumspy`, see :ref:`Using Variable Objects to Include Extract Features` for more information.
+For more information on using IPUMS extract features in ``ipumspy``, see :ref:`Using Variable Objects to Include Extract Features` for more information.

 IPUMS Variable Metadata
 -----------------------